 There are four basic programs that bring together the stakeholders and partners to promote these public/private partnerships to strengthen community preparedness:

-* Associate Chairs: CIPRR will invite 40 private and community sector organizations each year to serve as an Associate Chair, to help guide research and develop best practices that can be demonstrated through pilot projects in local communities.
+* Associate Chairs: 14 private and community sector organizations will be invited each year to serve as Associate Chairs, to help guide research and develop best practices that can be demonstrated through pilot projects in local communities.
 Each Associate Chair will invite a public sector Partner to serve as a co-Chair, providing valuable and subject matter expertise for each of the core community emergency capabilities (CEC) categories.

-* Regional and Annual meetings: CIPRR Associate Chairs and staff will come together at regional meetings around the country as well as an annual meeting in Washington, D.C. called the National Congress for Secure Communities where the delegates to the meeting will be briefed on the best practices developed by CIPRR and review the results of pilot demonstrations conducted with various cities and counties during the year.
-Discussions and planning will take place at the meetings to chart a course for the pilot projects during the subsequent year.
+* Regional and National meetings: Associate Chairs, community stakeholders and partners will come together at regional meetings around the country as well as gathering in Washington, D.C. for the National Congress for Secure Communities where the delegates to the meeting will be briefed on the best practices and review the results of pilot demonstrations conducted with various cities and counties.
+Discussions and planning will take place at the meetings to chart a course for the pilot projects during the subsequent period.

-* Community Pilot program: Multiple times each year, CIPRR will participate in a joint demonstration of the best practices developed by the Associate Chairs.
+* Community Pilot program: Multiple times each year, the RCP will participate in a joint demonstration of the best practices developed by the Associate Chairs.
 These pilots are public/private demonstrations of the concepts and best practices discussed and developed at regional meetings in conjunction with the state and federal partners.
-Communities such as Oakland County, Michigan, Hamilton County, Indiana, Colorado Springs, Colorado, Charleston, South Carolina and Galveston County, Texas are examples of communities interested in partnering to develop a particular aspect of community-leveraged preparedness that can serve as a template for other communities through the National Blueprint (see below).
+Communities such as Oakland County MI, Hamilton County IN, Charleston, South Carolina, Buffalo NY, Johnson County KY and Galveston TX are examples of partnering communities helping to develop a particular aspect of community-level preparedness that can serve as a template for other communities through the National Blueprint (see below).

-*National Blueprint for Secure Communities: As best practices and public private partnerships are developed, CIPRR will work with the Kennedy School of Government/Leadership for a Networked World to develop case studies of these and collect them in the National Blueprint for Secure Communities, a living document that allows communities to share and study methods and ways to increase their own response capacity.
-CIPRR will be responsible for providing the subject content for the National Blueprint.
+*National Blueprint for Secure Communities: As best practices and public private partnerships are developed, academic partners such as the Kennedy School of Government/Leadership for a Networked World help develop case studies for the National Blueprint for Secure Communities, a living document that allows communities to share and study methods and ways to increase their own response capacity.